bilias/rqwatch/README.md

 The Web interface provides map management and url endpoints for rspamd
 - Basic Maps with common fields of multimap module (mail_from, rcpt_to, mime_from, ip)
 - Combined Maps with two fields for custom lua module (mail_from/rcpt_to, mime_from/mime_to)
 - Generic Maps for other fields of multimap module (asn, url, domain etc).

-Easily extendable to support other types
+The map subsystem can be easily extended to support additional types.

 ### Redis Caching
 - Redis Session support (+ sentinel)